dva81/dva81.github.io/_posts/2024-06-07-deploy-Power-platform-solutions.md

 ![artifact content](https://github.com/dva81/dva81.github.io/assets/65031840/8502521d-d641-4a56-b9ea-ff25f860f638)

-As you can see this package contains everything you need to deploy to any environment.
+This package contains everything you need to deploy to any environment.
 So even if you want to revert the development environment you can do it with this package.

 ## Pipelines  - Release
 The release stages are set up from the build output / artifact.
-Everything is there so no need for other sources.
-In this example we have three environments to deploy to and this can be across tenants if needed.
+Everything is in the artifact, there so no need for other sources.
+In this example we have three environments to deploy.
+This can be across tenants if needed.
 We use the service connections for the connections.

 ![release stages](https://github.com/dva81/dva81.github.io/assets/65031840/96a44216-f9fd-4ec3-8ab2-7828c6861566)

 As far as actions go.
-Always install the tool on the agent and import the solution using the json we configured.
+Always install the tool on the agent and import the solution using the deployment settings json file we configured in the repo.

 ![stage actions](https://github.com/dva81/dva81.github.io/assets/65031840/9ef2c0b1-f4e7-4589-bc81-546229476b69)